inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 # Configuration

-This section explain the current configuration options that are available for the different components that are deployed but the Helm charts.
+This section explains the current configuration options that are available for the different components deployed by these Helm charts.

 ## Global

-The is only one mandatory configuration, which is the host name, for example:
+There is only one mandatory configuration: the host name.

 ```yaml
 host: your-rdm-instance.com
 ```

-Moreover, the services can be deployed along, note that it is recommended to deploy separatelly Elasticsearch and PostgreSQL for a production deployment.
+Moreover, the services can be deployed along.
+Note that it is recommended to deploy Elasticsearch and PostgreSQL separately for a production deployment.
 Therefore, by default only `redis` and `rabbitmq` are enabled.
 Example configuration:

 ``` yaml